erudinsky/Azure-Bicep-Workshop/Workshop/4-Prepare-database.md

 ## Summary

-In this lab we learnt how to create full stack application's infra 😀:
+In this lab we learnt how to create full stack application's infra 😀 and configured SQL.
+In the nest modules we will explore the rest of templates that we used for the app.

 * PostgreSQL
 * Web App and Service Plan
 * Static Site
 * Container Registry for Image
 * Managed Identity that is used by Web App for pulling image from ACR

 Move to the [Server side](5-Server-side.md).